hjzxd007-aaron/Li-Na-selectivity-model-using-LFP-electrode/README.md

 ## Requirements

 - MATLAB
-- Curve Fitting Toolbox, used by `fit` in the Frumkin fitting module
+- Curve Fitting Toolbox, used by `fit` in the Frumkin fitting module and used by `fsolve` in the flow-through simulation
 - Optimization Toolbox, used by `lsqnonlin` in the Thermodynamic analysis module
 - Symbolic Math Toolbox, used by `syms` and `vpasolve` during initialization of the flow-through model